- Filters: define what part of the data in the data engine is of interest,

-Pulse Custom Reporting utilises a new framework to allow for much more complex reporting than Insight.
-Instead of pre aggregating data, reports are scheduled and created on the fly.
+Pulse Custom Reporting utilises a new framework to allow for much more complex reporting.
+Instead of pre-aggregating data, reports are scheduled and created on the fly.
 The result is a big increase in flexibility and range of data with the tradeoff of time to produce the report.

 - define reports on unaggregated data and pull the report,

 - define complex reports over multiple dimensions and metrics,

 - share static or refreshable reports directly with third parties,

 - and retrieve and export reports.